mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

 ## 1.5.
 Generating some basic statistical figure

-- From pharokka results, we should have a tsv file containing genome length, GC (%), and CDS density.
+- Pharokka generates a summary tsv file containing genome length, GC (%), and CDS density.
 We can add one additional attribute to the file which is no. of coding sequences (CDS) per genome.
 Using these data we can generate two figures - A scatterplot depicting genome length distribution and a correlation scatterplot of GC (%), no. of CDS, coding density in relation to genome length.
-    - The genome length scatterplot code is given in [this file](path).
+    - The genome length scatterplot code is given in [here](./R_codes/length_scatterplot.R).
-    - The correlation scatterplot code is given in [this file](path).
+    - The correlation scatterplot code is given in [here](./R_codes/scatter_corr_linear.R).

 # 2. Clustering the genomes